 Lambda Legal Society is the LGBT-Ally organization at the University of Missouri School of Law.
-Our objective is threefold: to support lesbian, gay, bisexual and allied law students at the University of Missouri by encouraging personal and academic development; to educate the law school community by providing opportunities to increase awareness and understanding of the lesbian, gay and bisexual community and the legal issues that affect it; and to build and maintain relationships with gay and gay-sensitive employers by providing a network for students seeking employment in an open environment and for employers seeking a diverse workplace.
+Our objective is threefold: to support lesbian, gay, bisexual, transgender/gender nonconforming, and allied law students at the University of Missouri by encouraging personal and academic development; to educate the law school community by providing opportunities to increase awareness and understanding of the lesbian, gay and bisexual community and the legal issues that affect it; and to build and maintain relationships with LGBT and LGBT-sensitive employers by providing a network for students seeking employment in an open environment and for employers seeking a diverse workplace.
 Membership is open to all law students, regardless of sexual orientation or identity.